joshcanhelp/josh-to-11/content/post/84-pleased-to-announce-a-new-client-website-launched-emasprocom.md

 wpid: 680
 ---

-# Pleased To Announce a New Client Website Launched: EMASPro.com

 I’m very excited to announce the culmination of a lot of planning, design, and coding.
 The site [www.emaspro.com](http://www.emaspro.com) went live on Monday night without any major fiascoes, issues, meltdowns, or problems.